ccamel/awesome-ccamel/README.md

 - [wasmerio/wasmer-go](https://github.com/wasmerio/wasmer-go) - 🐹🕸️ WebAssembly runtime for Go
 - [weaveworks/scope](https://github.com/weaveworks/scope) - Monitoring, visualisation & management for Docker & Kubernetes
 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a cloud-native database​.
+- [wesovilabs/koazee](https://github.com/wesovilabs/koazee) - A StreamLike, Immutable, Lazy Loading and smart Golang Library to deal with slices.
 - [whyrusleeping/ipfs-key](https://github.com/whyrusleeping/ipfs-key) - A program to generate ipfs private keys
 - [willnorris/imageproxy](https://github.com/willnorris/imageproxy) - A caching, resizing image proxy written in Go
 - [wormholes-org/wormholes](https://github.com/wormholes-org/wormholes) - a project of public blockchain, support rich functionality for NFT